Samarth-Nasnodkar/hyper-list/README.md

-# hyper-list is a library which lets you use Lists from Python in C++
+# hyper-list is a library which lets you use create flexible length arrays in C++

 This means, You can create an array with a flexible length.
 It also comes with some prebuilt features like,